 However, this weight difference might not fall so easy on beginners and intermediate players.
 For those who cannot handle the weight on their shoulders, the solution lies in the lightweight bass guitar models.
 Luckily, the market offers quite a lot of those!

 We have found the five best lightweight bass guitars that you can start out with, whether you are a beginner or a more advanced player.
-Without further ado, take a look at our five choices when it comes to best lightweight bass guitars!
+Without further ado, take a look at our expert’s five top choices when it comes to the best lightweight bass guitars!

 Best Lightweight Bass Guitars Comparison Table: